-All applicants are required to take the Graduate Record Examination (GRE) General Test.
-The School of Nursing accepts GRE scores that are more than 5 years old.
+All applicants are required to take the (GRE) general test.
+The School of Nursing accepts GRE scores that are more than five years old.
 If you have your 'older' scores, you may submit a copy of the Student Report.
 The institutional code for the University of Virginia is R-5820.

 For additional information on admission to and programs of study at the UVA School of Nursing, please complete our inquiry form.
 You are also welcome to call the Office of Admissions and Student Services at (434) 924-0141 / (888) 283-8703.

 Questions on admissions and financial aid should be directed to Clay Hysell, Assistant Dean for Admissions and Financial Aid, firstname.lastname@example.org.